Sheffield Mini Guide

 Sheffield has an international airport called the Robin Hood Doncaster Sheffield Airport

-on Thomas Cook among others.
+.
 A hire car from the Robin Hood Doncaster Sheffield Airport will really give you the freedom to explore Sheffield and the surrounding countryside which is very beautiful in the area of the Pennines.

 Alternatively you can collect a hire car from Nottingham

 or Manchester Airport